Garrett96/super-simple-map-overlay/README.md

 *edits & changes still store locally when all connections blocked.*

 ![ssmo-offline-render-error](https://github.com/user-attachments/assets/58896bf8-9c7b-42d4-a7e3-0af0b9c23edd)
-*higher zoom levels are wonkier when entirely offline. this could be resolved if I was better at cacheing.*
+*zooming in-and-out when entirely offline can be wonky. could be resolved if I was better at cacheing.*

 ## License
 This project is licensed under the MIT License.